Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma

 \subsection{Summary of Results}

-Our results show that reputation and joint commitments (aka arrangements) can sustain cooperation in the Prisoner's Dilemma, even in the absence of repeated interactions (which we will refer to as result 1a).\footnote{The reputations in this study are based on predictions for infinite populations, in which repeated interactions are irrelevant.
-Our strategies do not remember interactions with specific partners.
-They will form an opinion about their partner after entering an arrangement with them.
-But, once they observed that former partner in a new arrangement with any other player, their opinion will be overwritten.
-So, their behaviour would only be based on the last interaction with their partner, if that partner would not enter any other arrangements until they meet again.
-This could occasionally play a role in finite populations.} Our evolutionary game theory based model was analysed using Monte Carlo simulations between nine alternative strategies.
-It showed that cooperation is always frequent, if the benefit of cooperation exceeds the combined cost of cooperation and that for making an arrangement.
+Our results show that reputation and joint commitments (aka arrangements) can sustain cooperation in the Prisoner's Dilemma (which we referred to as Result 'Copop1' in Figure \ref{fig:res1}).
+Our evolutionary game theory approach used Monte Carlo simulations that included nine alternative strategies (see Figure \ref{fig:strats} for full list).
+It showed that cooperation is always frequent, if the benefit of cooperation exceeds the combined cost of cooperation and of making an arrangement.
 We used an analytical approach inspired by \cite{Fujimoto2022} to predict the reputation to uphold arrangements, and validated these predictions with separate simulations of opinion dynamics \citep{Uchida}.
-Our results also showed, that the frequency of cooperation is slightly reduced, if benefit sizes become excessive, under the condition that the cost of arrangements is not increased as well (which we will call result 1b).
+Our results also show that the frequency of cooperation is slightly reduced if benefit sizes become excessive, under the condition that the cost of arrangements is not increased as well (Result 'Copop2').